PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 18:06:43
+Last updated: 2024-04-13 18:07:17
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: Which meant for the first time in years, the world was wide open.
+Because kids, when a door closes... well, you know the rest. - Ted Mosby